-So fine.
-I found the Bhagavad-gita - check off the Hindu.
+However, with these observations already in place, I decided my reader would be a good place for religious references.
+I have been Sony Portable Reader the Hindu.
 I found The Tibetan Book of Living and Dying.
 Good start for Buddhism.
 I already had the Koran.
 Now, finally, the Bible.
 Um.... um....
-Browsed under category "Bible and other Holy Texts"... um... um....

-Seems CONNECT covers everything BUT the actual Bible.
+Browsed under category "Bible and other So fine.
+I found the Bhagavad-gita - check off Buddhist text, and a Hindu text, and a Bible?
+I'd Seems CONNECT covers everything BUT the actual Bible.
 What gives?